icecreammatt/dotfiles/README.md

 > __NOTE:__ Be sure to update the `.gitconfig` so it uses the proper email address.

+## Usage

+1. Fork this repo on github.
+2. Edit tools/install.sh so it uses your github username
+3. Edit the curl command below to run from your repo

 ### Mac Users

 * Make sure to have the Xcode command line tools installed before running on OSX

 ### Install with curl

+> See usage note above.
+You may want to consider forking and cloning from your own repo.

 `curl -L https://raw.github.com/icecreammatt/dotfiles/master/tools/install.sh | sh`